MolSSI-MDI/MDI_MC_Demo/README.md

 ## Create a simple driver

 From the directory where `mdimechanic.yml` is located, create a subdirectory called `test_driver`, and within that directory, create a file called `test_driver.py`.
+We'll write a very simple driver that adds a penalty function for any particle that is located at an `x` coordinate greater than `0.0`.
 Add the following to `test_driver.py`:

 ```Python